nomachinez/pidisplay/README.md

   - **feedparser** is for the News Feed plugin
   - **pytz** is for the World Clock plugin
   - **requests** is for the Ticker, Pi-Hole, News Feed, Now Playing, System Info and OpenWeather Maps plugins.
 Probably already included on your system.
+  - **geopy** is for the Weather plugin, to get the latitude and longitude from the city name
   - **yfinance** is for the Ticker plugin
     - **numpy** yfinance requires this and is known to give Raspberry Pi folks trouble during installation.
 Follow the instructions below and you should be ok.
 - python3 pygame module and pygame's SDL2 bindings